1918 White victory parade in Helsinki: Details

 The parade procession on Senate Square in front of the University of Helsinki City Centre Campus.

 The parade was divided into three parts: a march into the city, an inspection and a march-past.
 12,000 men participated, accompanied by five military bands and other troop bands.
 Only some separate battalions/companies participated in the parade from the Eastern Army.
 The parade of the White Guards began from the street that is now known as Mannerheimintie, with General Mannerheim and his staff were riding in front on horseback.
 The others grouped into infantry units led by Commander Martin Wetzer from the Western Army, as well as the staffs of the Karelian Army Corps.
 They were closely followed by units such as the Uusimaa Dragoon Regiment and Jägers.
 Those who were present at the Battle of Tampere wore fir twigs as part of their headgear.
 Gösta Theslöf, the then Governor-General of Helsinki received the Commander-in-Chief in the latter half of the city while the first contingents of the parade continued along the parade route to Helsinki Senate Square.
 Other contingents marched to the Kauppatori.
 Chairman of the Senate Pehr Evind Svinhufvud and General Mannerheim inspected the troops and then delivered speeches to those attending.
 It was announced in one of the speeches that the troops had been given the honorary titles as well as the integration of guards units in Lapua, Vörå and Vaasa in the White Guard.
-After a service held in the Church of Nicholas (now the Helsinki Cathedral), Mannerheim and members of the new government inspected the parade troops near a statue of Finland-Swedish national poet Johan Ludvig Runeberg in Pohjoisesplanadi.
+After a service held in the Church of Nicholas (now the Helsinki Cathedral), Mannerheim and members of the new government inspected the parade troops near a statue of the national poet Johan Ludvig Runeberg in Pohjoisesplanadi.